brooth/jeta-site/mysite/home/markdown/inject.md

 ### MetaEntity Provider
-In case you need a provider of an entity, e.g. to be able to inject thirdparty class, you need to annotate this provider with `@MetaEntity(of=Producer.class)`:
+In case you need a provider of an entity, e.g. to be able to inject thirdparty class, you must annotate this provider with `@MetaEntity(of=Producer.class)`:

     :::java
     @MetaEntity(of = Producer.class)